IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 All due dates can be found in the calendar.
 This is just an overview and description of all the projects for the course.

-Post all homework assignments to your Process Site by Sunday 2pm EST. Period.
+Post all homework assignments to your Process Site by <strike>Sunday</strike> TUESDAY 2pm EST. Period.
 Otherwise, they are considered late.
 When you post, post not just images, but a short discussion outlining what happened and what you gained.
 Give us context.
 Tell us what this is about.
 Tell us what you are thinking.
 Tell us what you are thinking.
 Where might you go next?
 What next might you do?

 Context and discussion of each assignment is addressed within the assigned modules and class.
 Make sure to read each module and be attentive in class, so as to complete each assignment appropriately.
 You can also ask questions in the assignment_questions channel in Slack.
 Public conversation is great!
 Your questions help everyone learn!